 Needs the convenience of studying anywhere, at any time.
 Experience the flexibility of our online program, allowing you to study on the go wherever you are.
 As long as you have internet access, your entire learning toolkit is readily available.
 No need to carry around bulky study volumes or stacks of flashcards – your study materials are conveniently accessible whenever and wherever you need them.

 The Examination for Professional Practice in Psychology (EPPP) is a knowledge-based exam developed by the Association of State and Provincial Psychology Boards (ASPPB) used in the United States and most Canadian provinces.
 The exam was created to evaluate a Psychologist’s competency in crucial areas of practice.

-The EPPP contains 225 questions, 175 question are scored and 50 questions on the exam are considered pretest items.
-The pretest items are not counted towards a candidate’s final score.
+The EPPP contains 225 questions.
+175 question are scored and 50 questions on the exam are considered pre-test items.
+The pre-test items are not counted towards a candidate’s final score.
 The ASPPB recommends a passing score between 450 and 500 depending on level of practice; however, each state board sets their own required passing score, so it is important to check your jurisdiction’s passing score requirement before testing.

 questions around these domains.
 The domains and examination weight for each are the following:

 Cognitive-Affective Bases of Behavior – 12%

 Social and Cultural Bases of Behavior – 11%